Leaving the House After Potty Training (How to Avoid Accidents)

 It can be tempting to use a nappy or pull-up “just for outings,” but this often sends mixed signals and can slow progress.

-Remind your child that there are toilet they can use whilst they are away from home - some children don't realise there are toilets at the supermarket and think they need to hold it until getting home.
+Remind your child that there are toilets they can use whilst they are away from home - some children don't realise there are toilets at places such as the supermarket or think they need to hold it until getting home.

-If where you are going does not have access to a toilet you'll need to plan for how they'll go for a wee in this situation.
+If the place you are visiting does not have access to a toilet (such as the park) you'll need to plan for how they'll go for a wee in this situation.
 My favourite tool in these situations is the Whizzer - a portable toilet small enough to fit in your bag.
 Use the affiliate code 'ESTHERALLEN' for 10% off your purchase.

 If they haven't been to the toilet in a while and you think they may need to go, then take them to the toilet with you.
 You can go to the toilet and show them that it's okay to use the toilet whilst out and it may prompt them to ask to go as well.

-Before you leave to go home, it's a good idea to take them to the toilet in the same way you did before leaving home.
+Before you leave to go home, it's a good idea to take them to the toilet again in the same way you did before leaving home to avoid the "I need a wee!" request 5 minutes into your journey back home.

 Confidence Comes With Practice